The Centre for Global Inclusion:

 - Convenes events where leading thinkers and individuals who advocate for DEI values, come together to learn from each other and chart the course for advancing the future of diversity and inclusion.

-In addition to the work done directly by The Centre, our GDEIB users, Expert Panelists, Alliances, and friends of The Centre also help meet our mission in many ways that may not be reported to The Centre Board and staff.
-We encourage others to educate, conduct research, and help meet the goals of DEI.
-For example: several of our users are community development organizations that offer our materials to their users and their public; several others are membership organizations that do research with their members and encourage members to use it.
+In addition to the work done directly by The Centre, we also help advance our mission by encouraging others to educate, conduct research, and help meet DEI goals For example several of our users are community development organizations that offer our materials to their users and their public; several others are membership organizations that do research with their members and encourage members to use it.
 In many cases, we assist the primary organization and that organization supports many others.
 We plan to do more of this in the future.

 The Global Diversity, Equity & Inclusion Benchmarks: Standards for Organizations Around the World (GDEIB)